Bailey’s Original Irish Cream – Famous Recipes

 You can melt bittersweet chocolate in a microwave and dip the bottoms of the cookies in the chocolate or drizzle melted chocolate on the cookies.
 Eat healthy, eat well!!

-Here is a trick that I have personally never tried, but read about; thaw frozen fish in milk!
-Place the frozen fish in a bowl and cover with fresh milk, then cover and let sit in refrigerator overnight.
-The fish will have a wonderful fresh-caught taste.
-Discard the milk after the fish thaws.
+If you opt to freeze your fish, here is a trick some people use to thaw their frozen fish.
+Place the frozen fish in a bowl, cover it with fresh milk, and leave it in the refrigerator overnight.
+This method can give the fish a fresh-caught taste.
+Remember to throw away the milk after the fish has thawed.

 Steelhead Trout or Salmon

-• 1 lb Steelhead Trout or Salmon
+• 1 lb Steelhead Trout

 • 2-3 cloves of garlic sliced very thin